cavo789/blog/blog/XXX/dagger-python/index.md

 </details>

-Running `dagger call lint --source src` again will congratulates us now with a score of 10/10.
+Running `dagger call lint --source src` again will congratulate us now with a score of 10/10.

 Edit the `src/main.py` file again, f.i. make a typo by updating the line `else:` and remove the final `:` and the linter won't be happy anymore.